3 Days in Tokyo:

 Sakurai Tea Experience

 Owner Shinya Sakurai trained for 14 years to become a tea master and watching how he skillfully prepares your brews is truly mesmerizing.
-There are several tasting and pairing options, chosen by the tea master himself from all over the country and prepared in the traditional way with essential oils, blossoms, and other elements to soothe and uplift the spirit.
+There are several tasting and pairing options, carefully selected by Sakurai himself from across Japan and prepared in the traditional way, using essential oils, blossoms, and other elements to soothe and uplift the spirit.

 Book your experience at sakurai-tea.jp.